marcelarie/marcelarie/marcel-cv.md

 _Backend developer, System Administration_, 2021 -- present

 -   Designed, implemented, and tested web crawlers with Perl and Javascript
--   Mantain and manage the main brain and workers of the system
+-   Mantain and manage the infrastructure of the system
 -   Improve and extend the bussiness frameworks

 ## Education